-6.1.6 Install Wc-105 Slippery When Wet Signs
+6.1.5 Jnstall Wc-105 Slippery When Wet Signs

 The purpose for the Slippery When Wet sign is to advise drivers that the surface of the roadway has a significantly reduced wet weather skid resistance.
 Competent drivers are aware that the friction of the road surface is reduced in wet weather; therefore this sign is reserved for use where the skid resistance of the road is reduced to an expectantly low level.
-Given the high proportion of wet surface collisions, it may be determined through friction testing that the skid resistance of the roadway surface is lower than normally encountered.
-If this is determined, the City could examine the installation of the Wc-105 sign for the northbound and southbound directions.
+Given the high proportion of wet surface collisions, it may be determined through friction testing that the skid resistance of the roadway surface is lower than normally encountered in some areas.
+If this is determined, the City could examine the installation of the Wc-105 sign for the northbound and southbound directions in relation to any areas identified through friction testing.